 B. Talking face to face with people you have only exchanged emails with.

-Nowadays, people tend to neglect Face-2-Face Communication (F2F).
-Yet, it’s a powerful tool which allows you not only to make an impression on someone but also to establish a basic human contact.
+Nowadays, people tend to neglect face-to-face communication (F2F).
+Yet, it’s a powerful tool that allows you not only to make an impression on someone but also to establish basic human contact.
 I find this to be one of the most substantial advantages of trade shows.
 F2F lets you understand what kind of person you are talking to and what he or she is interested in.

 It’s easy to find someone’s contact on LinkedIn or Twitter and start a conversation.
 You could even check the person’s profile pictures and scroll through the feed to try and learn their interests.
 But even in that case, you won’t have a comprehensive and reliable image of who you are dealing with.
 The same thing happens the other way around — your image is vague to the person you are talking to.